bernds/q5Go/README.md

 This is a tool for Go players which performs the following functions:
 - SGF editor
 - Analysis frontend for KataGo, Leela Zero or compatible engines
+- Pattern search and game info search in a database
 - GTP interface
 - IGS client
 - Export to a variety of formats